Blog is about the laws surrounding international child abduction, specifically concerning The Hague Child Abduction Convention.

 We’re letting the IPKat out of the bag.
 This blog is good for coverage of copyright, patent, trademark and privacy/confidentiality issues —and a laugh.
 Maybe it’s just because everything’s funnier with a British accent: The authors are based in the U.K., and their multiple daily posts focus on issues on their side of the pond.

-"Serious law.
-Primary sources.
-Global perspective."
-Broad-ranging legal information and research site which includes legal news articles and links to documents.
-Has a mission to focus on legal stories of substantive importance rather than sensational appeal and cover both national and international legal news.
+This is a broad-ranging legal information and research blog with a mission to focus on legal stories of substantive importance rather than sensational appeal and cover both national and international legal news.

 "Legal news and analysis of current U.S. and foreign events."
 Discusses financial, international and corporate law.